HiMTok: Learning Hierarchical Mask Tokens for Image Segmentation with Large Multimodal Model: Experiments

 Our method can segment objects given complex and implicit instructions.
 Inspired by CoReS~\cite{bao2024cores}, we design a CoT strategy to generate segmentation masks progressively.
 Our model is prompted to answer the question with text first and then perform segmentation on the answered objects.

-As shown in \cref{tab:reasonseg}, our method achieves the best performance with the previous SOTA of similar model size in ReasonSeg~\cite{lai2024lisa}.
+As shown in \cref{tab:reasonseg}, our method achieves the best performance with the previous SOTA of similar model size in ReasonSeg~\cite{lai2024lisa}, a benchmark featuring complicated and obscure instructions.
 Notably, our scores on both the validation and test sets are nearly identical, whereas other methods show lower performance on the test set, which contains a large proportion of short and sophisticated questions.
 This further demonstrates that our model not only possesses strong segmentation capabilities but also retains powerful text understanding.